itskarelleh/oddysee-hls-audio-player/README.md

 **Q: Does this support live streams?**
 A: Yes!
 HLS handles both live streams and on-demand audio.
 Just point it at your `.m3u8` playlist URL.

+**Q: I installed this and it’s not working.
+What’s up?**
+A: Don’t worry, this is a common question!
+Here’s what to check:

+HLS Only: This player is built specifically for HLS streams (.m3u8 files).
+It won’t work with regular audio files like MP3 or WAV.

+Progressive Audio: If you’re trying to play a standard audio file, you’ll need a different solution.
+Here are some options:

+react-use-audio-player
+ – lightweight, React-friendly, great for MP3/WAV.

+howler.js
+ – supports multiple formats, fades, and more advanced features.
+(Still functional despite last being updated a couple of years ago.)

+Video-first / adaptive streaming: If you need more advanced streaming capabilities beyond HLS audio, a video library like video.js with HLS plugins might work, but it’s overkill for audio-only use cases.

+⚠️ Pro tip: Most “all-in-one” audio players don’t handle HLS streaming properly — that’s why HLS-specific solutions are rare.
+If your goal is segmented streaming, @hls-audio-player/core is designed for exactly that.

+**If none of that worked and you're sure you need an audio only solution for your hls audio, open an issue and we'll help you out 😊**

+## Origin Story

+This library exists because of a classic developer “what just happened?!” moment: SoundCloud rolled out a security update, and suddenly nothing was working anymore.
+MP3s, WAVs — all the usual endpoints were busted.
+The only thing that still worked was the HLS/AAC streams (.m3u8).

+So… we did what any reasonable, slightly stubborn developer would do: built a fully typed, framework-agnostic HLS audio player that just works.
+No fuss, no juggling 50+ HLS.js events, just play your audio and ship features.

 ## Browser Support

 Works in all modern browsers that support: